FarmData2/FD2-School-Materials/11-OSS1/11-OSS1-Tutorials.md

    - **Additional Information:** Include any other information that you think may be useful to someone trying to fix the bug.
 For example, you might include:
      - A description of any work around you have been using.
      - Information about the operating system and browser you are using.
+8. This issue is related to the user interface, so add the "ui/ux" label to the new issue.
-8. Click the "Create" button to create your bug report in the issue tracker.
+9. Click the "Create" button to create your bug report in the issue tracker.

 ## Turning in your Work